-We’ve dipped into the history books to rediscover some of the greatest female icons, many of which struggled through vicious adversity and remain largely unrecognized.
+With so much time on our hands, we decided to dip into some of the history books in order to answer one question: Just who are the greatest female icons on all time?
+These women struggled with adversity for many of their lives and careers and still came out on top in the long run.
 Here you’ll find some of the most courageous, gnarly, and overall badass women to ever exist.
 Fun fact: a 2018 study showed that females are more resilient than men, but you need not look any farther for evidence than this list.

 From an 86-year-old who climbed Mt.
 Kilimanjaro to a teenage climate activist to and a UFC legend, here are 25 women who inspire us to do badass stuff.

 Althea Gibson was Venus and Serena Williams before there were Venus and Serena Williams.
 The first major African-American female tennis player, Gibson was an unstoppable force who dominated the sport.
 She was the first Black player to compete at Wimbledon and the first African American to win a Grand Slam title.
 Still hungry?
 Gibson went on to be the first African-American woman to compete in the pro women’s golf tour.

 Iconic media executive and talk show host Oprah Winfrey grew up in poverty with an unmarried teenage mother in Mississippi and went on to build one of the largest entertainment empires the world has ever seen.
 An inductee to the National Women’s Hall of Fame, Oprah was North America’s first Black multi-billionaire, held the highest-rated television program for well over a decade, and is considered one of the most influential women on the planet.

 Nicknamed “Brave Woman,” Buffalo Calf Road Woman was a 19th-century Cheyenne warrior who strategically fought and rallied others at the Battle of the Rosebud and the Battle of Little Big Horn.
 While little is known about her life, she is considered one of the most heroic fighters in American history.